Maazii: Cast

-Plot
+Synopsis

-Maazii is essentially a thriller that travels from the hills of Mussoorie to the plains of western UP.
-It is a story about a couple Tarun (Sumit Nijhawan) and Shrishti (Mona Wasu) who have a near perfect relationship.
-However, by a twist of fate, an unfortunate accident occurs which brings Tarun's life into the limelight and turns him into a hero overnight.

-The events that follow not only shatter the peaceful life of the family but also put them in grave danger.
-But when his daughter, Minal (Saanvi Sharma) is kidnapped at the hands of an unknown assailant, Tarun will stop at nothing to get her back safely.
-He must now return to his roots and find out who is wreaking havoc in his life and what is the motive behind it.
+Maazii is a thriller that travels from the hills of Mussoorie to the plains of western Uttar Pradesh.
+It is a story about a couple, Tarun (Sumit Nijhawan) and Shrishti (Mona Wasu) who have a near perfect relationship.
+However, by a twist of fate, an unfortunate accident occurs, which brings Tarun's life into the limelight and turns him into a hero overnight.
+The events that follow not only shatter the peaceful life of the family but also leave them in grave danger.
+When his daughter, Minal (Saanvi Sharma), is kidnapped at the hands of an unknown assailant, Tarun will go to any lengths to rescue her.
+He must return to his roots and find out who is creating havoc in his life and the motive behind it.

-Trivia

-This movie is a remake of the English movie A History of Violence (2005).

 Filming

 The first half of the film was shot in the scenic locations of Mussourie and Dehradun, and the second half was mostly shot in the rustic and raw locations of Meerut.
 The flashback portion of the film was filmed in Rao Raj Vilas fort of Jat Jagirdar of Kuchesar, near Meerut.
 The shooting was completed within the pre-decided schedule of 31 days from 29 October to 2 November 2012.
 The production budget was around Rs.
 Four Crores.